Ant Group: Founding and expansion (2014–2020)

 Alipay was rebranded as Ant Group Services on 23 October 2014, and the company changed its name to Ant Group Co., Ltd on 13 July 2020.
 In 2015, Ant Group raised $4.5 billion in a funding round with investors including China Investment Corp (CIC), CCB Trust, China Life, China Post Group, China Development Bank Capital and Primavera Capital Group.
 In 2015, the company was valued at about $45 billion.
-As of 26 April 2016, Ant Group had around 450 million annual active users, with Credit Suisse estimating that 58% of China's online payment transactions went through Alipay.
-In September 2016, Ant Group bought EyeVerify Inc. and the company was rebranded as Zoloz.
+As of 26 April 2016, Ant Group had around 450 million annual active users.
+In September 2016, Ant Group bought EyeVerify Inc. and rebranded it Zoloz.

 By late January 2017, Ant Group had a valuation of $60 billion.
-On 26 January 2017, Ant Group Services Group announced a deal to acquire MoneyGram International for $880 million.
-In January 2018, the companies decided to terminate the deal after approval was not granted from the Committee on Foreign Investment in the United States due to U.S. national security concerns.
-The same month, the Cyberspace Administration of China stated that Ant Group had failed to meet the country's personal data protection standards.
+On 26 January 2017, Ant Group Services Group announced a deal to acquire MoneyGram International for $880 million, but terminate the deal after approval was not granted from the Committee on Foreign Investment in the United States due to U.S. national security concerns.
+The same month, the Cyberspace Administration of China stated Ant Group had failed to meet personal data protection standards.

-In September 2017, Ant Group formed a joint venture with Sir Li Ka-shing's CK Hutchison Holdings to launch a digital wallet service in Hong Kong.
-In June 2018, the company launched a blockchain-powered cash remittance service that will allow real-time cash transfers between Hong Kong and the Philippines.
+In September 2017, Ant Group formed a joint venture with Li Ka-shing's CK Hutchison Holdings to launch a digital wallet service in Hong Kong.
+In June 2018, the company launched a blockchain-powered cash remittance service that will allow real-time cash transfers between Hong Kong and Philippines.

-On 9 June 2018, the company raised around US$14 billion, which the Times of India called "the biggest-ever single fund-raising globally by a private company".
+On 9 June 2018, the company raised around US$14 billion.
 In November 2019, the company announced to be raising $1 billion for a new fund, with the aim to expand the firm's investment activities in India and Southeast Asia.
-According to media reports, the fund is meant to provide late-stage funding to startups.

 In January 2020, Ant Group applied for a digital banking license in Singapore.